Skip to content

 Tip

-If the focus is on an event group, then a summary of the schedules of the entire event group is displayed.
+If the focus is on an event group, then you see a summary of the schedules of the entire event group.
 This summary consists of a common schedule (the elements that are identical for the entire group) and a list of the separate schedules of all events in the group:

-• The common schedule only displays the schedule items that appear in the schedules of all underlying events:
+• In the common schedule, only those schedule items appear that also occur in the schedules of all underlying events:

 • Schedule items are common if they have the same hour and description.

-• If other schedule items occur on certain events in addition to the common schedule items, then this is indicated with the action “Expand Only Events and Groups with Additional Schedule Items”.
+• If other schedule items occur on certain events in addition to the common schedule items, then the action “Expand Only Events and Groups with Additional Schedule Items” appears.
 Clicking this will expand the events with non-common schedule items.

-• In the schedules of the separate events, a round icon is displayed next to each schedule item, which indicates how often that schedule item occurs in the other events of the event group that has focus:
+• In the schedules of the separate events, a round icon appears next to each schedule item, which indicates how often that schedule item occurs in the other events of the event group that has focus:

-• The schedule items that are completely common (and thus also appear in the common schedule) are displayed in gray and have a round icon that is full (the inside is colored).
+• The schedule items that are completely common (and thus also appear in the common schedule) appear in gray and have a round icon that is full (the inside is colored).

 • The schedule items that are completely unique for the event have a round icon that is completely empty (the inside is transparent).